You Are Not Alone

 Other reasons include the embryo implanting in the wrong place, placental problems, exposure to environmental pollution, alcohol and caffeine as well as drugs and cigarettes increase the risk, and the mother's immune system may play a role.

 The biggest thing to understand, as hard as it may seem, is that when you have a pregnancy that is non-viable (not surviving), there is nothing that you can do to save it.
-It hurts, and it's heart breaking, but it's not your fault, nor can you do anything to save them.
+It hurts, and it's heartbreaking, but it's not your fault, nor can you do anything to save them.

-This may happen over a longer period or time, or it may happen quickly.
+This may happen over a longer period of time, or it may happen quickly.
 The stage you were at of your pregnancy when the miscarriage occurred, and the cause of your miscarriage will affect the types of symptoms you will experience. .

 By the time you begin to bleed, your baby may have already died.
-Sometimes, you may find out that the baby has passed at an ultrasound scan - where baby is of a size that is weeks smaller than where you thought you were - a 'missed miscarriage'.
+Sometimes, you may find out that the baby has passed at an ultrasound scan - where the baby is of a size that is weeks smaller than where you thought you were - a 'missed miscarriage'.

 Types of Miscarriage?